Austin College Bulletin 2022-2023

-Austin College offers excellent pre-professional preparation for law, medicine, dentistry, the ministry, engineering, and other professional schools as well as graduate schools.
+Austin College offers excellent pre-professional reparation for law, medicine, dentistry, the ministry, engineering, and other professional schools as well as graduate schools.
 The primary and common prerequisite for admission to the professional and graduate schools is a sound liberal arts education.
 The student, in consultation with the faculty mentor, selects an appropriate major in keeping with professional school requirements.
 Special pre-professional advisors have been designated for each area.

-An important part of this advanced planning is the Declaration of Dual-Degree Program, which shows how all Austin College requirements for graduation will be met.
+In order to participate in the Dual-Degree Program, students fill out the Declaration of Dual-Degree Program, which shows how all Austin College requirements for graduation will be met.
 This Declaration must be filed concurrently with the Major Declaration.
 Upon completion of the requirements for the degree at the engineering school, the student also is awarded a Bachelor of Arts degree from Austin College.

 Pre-Health (Pre-Medicine, Pre-Dentistry, Pre-Allied Health)

-The mission of the pre-health program is to educate students about different career opportunities in healthcare and assist them in the application and interview process for professional schools.
+The mission of the Pre-Health Program is to educate students about different career opportunities in healthcare and assist them in the application and interview process for professional schools.
 Austin College has a long history of excellence in preparing students for entry into a variety of health professions programs throughout the United States.
 The program focuses on providing students with a solid background in the sciences, while placing this background in the context of a broad liberal arts education.
 Students also are strongly encouraged to gain field experiences through internships or volunteer work so they can apply their education in a healthcare setting.
 Students may select a major in any discipline; however, they also must complete certain courses that are required for entry into the specific professional school.
 The director of Pre-Health can provide information about prerequisites for specific programs.
 Students are encouraged to seek a major that is of genuine interest to them.
 The overall strength of the program lies in the development of the whole person: a student’s intellect, experiences, and social values.

 Austin College and Texas Tech School of Medicine (TTSOM) have established an early decision/acceptance program for Texas residents.
 Students who enter Austin College with an SAT of 1360 (verbal + math) or ACT of 29 (single administration of either exam) and who then maintain a cumulative GPA of 3.7 and a science GPA of 3.6 during the first two years at the college are eligible to apply for the program.
 Selected students will then receive an interview at the medical school in the fall of the junior year.
 If accepted into TTSOM, the student will not need to take the MCAT, but must maintain a cumulative GPA of 3.7 and science GPA of 3.6 through the senior year in addition to completing the Bachelor of Arts degree from Austin College.
 All courses must be completed at Austin College.
 The student will enter TTSOM in the fall following graduation from Austin College.